| Go to the first, previous, next, last section, table of contents.

 when an error occurred and what it was.

-In the descriptions below, a parameter or return value of NULL means
+In the descriptions below, a parameter or return value of NULLmeansNULLin the sense of the C programming language, not a

 Functions that return a value generally return a pointer or an integer.